 - quitting smoking

-- raising the head of the bed between six and eight inches (extra pillows don't work)
+- raising the head of the bed between 6 and 8 inches (extra pillows don't work)

 - wearing loose-fitting clothing to relieve pressure around the abdomen